public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 current allocation context.

-For a task that is not an instance of Schedulable
+For a task that is not an instance of Schedulable, the result

 current allocation context.public static void sleep(HighResolutionTime<?> time) throws java.lang.InterruptedException, java.lang.ClassCastException, StaticIllegalArgumentException